Ohio Sexual Assault Lawyer Represents Victims of Sexual Assault & Assists plaintiffs in Courageous Legal Action

 Hundreds of sexual abuse allegations have surfaced across the U.S. involving Boy Scout leaders and young victims.
 The Boy Scouts has been a respected American institution for decades, now facing legal action and serious criticism in how it has handled such abuse cases.

-Boy Scout abuse victims may have a claim, depending on the circumstances.
+Boy Scout abuse victims may have claims, depending on the circumstances.
 Boy Scout Abuse lawsuits can help survivors seek justice and compensation.
 Your sexual assault lawyer can investigate your case and help you move forward.

 If you have been sexually assaulted in part due to negligent security and have questions about a premises liability issue and the available legal remedies to provide for a better quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.